XorTroll/Goldleaf/README.md

 - CFW configuration

-  This is mostly a useful menu for checking which CFWs are in the SD card and whichof them have any Home Menu modifications, meaning that a theme is probably installed there.
+  This is mostly a useful menu for checking which CFWs are on the SD card and whichof them have any Home Menu modifications, meaning that a theme is probably installed there.

   You can delete any Home Menu modifications of a certain CFW after selecting a CFW.